Repair and maintenance are essential to mitigate corrosion, increase safety and reliability, and reduce expenses long

 Oil and gas companies cannot rely on constantly rising oil and gas prices to make their projects sustainable.
 That does not mean profitability is not obtainable, but rather that it will come (at least in part) from increasing efficiency rather than increasing productivity.

 This means that oil and gas industry companies must find ways to improve the efficiency of their assets and operations (like using industrial cleaning), in order to reduce costs and remain competitive.
-In terms of efficiency improvements, no project is more important than equipment maintenance.
+In terms of efficiency improvements, no project is more important than equipment maintenance, especially for expensive equipment such as drill pipes and elevators.

 Equipment maintenance is not just a must, but it is also a significant economic opportunity.
 When done well, companies can obtain the operational efficiency needed to navigate through volatile oil markets by extending the life of their equipment.

 What is oilfield equipment maintenance?